Beyond Backpropagation: Optimization with Multi-Tangent Forward Gradients

 \paragraph*{Outlook and Future Work}

 Multi-tangent forward gradients are largely independent of the gradient target and the tangents used, particularly when using orthogonal projection, as shown in \Cref{sub:eval:non_orthog_tangents}.
 They can thus be easily integrated with approaches that replace the gradient target or tangents.
 By utilizing multiple tangents, we could even combine multiple different tangent sampling approaches to leverage the advantages of each.
-More advanced tangent sampling methods based on, e.g., local losses or auxiliary networks, may no longer be near orthogonal, thus benefiting further from orthogonal projection.
+More advanced tangents based on, e.g., local losses, auxiliary networks, or adaptive sampling, may no longer be near orthogonal, thus benefiting further from orthogonal projection.
 We are excited about the potential of combining multi-tangent forward gradients with ongoing research in the field.
-Beyond that, it is highly promising to parallelize over the tangents, in addition to pipelining over the network layers enabled by the forward-only computation, as the forward passes per tangent are independent and yield a single scalar value for the directional derivative.
+By eliminating the backward pass, forward gradients enable more efficient parallelization of the training process.
+The forward-only computation can help eliminate pipelining bubbles and increase pipeline utilization.
+Beyond that, parallelizing over the tangents is a promising approach to mitigate computational overhead of multi-tangent forward gradients as the forward passes per tangent are independent and yield a single scalar value for the directional derivative.